andymeneely/project-timber-wolf/scenarios/rivercity/booklet.md

 > They call it The Lair because it's a security black box.
 Hopefully you'll learn more as you plan.
 Just crack it from the inside.
 {:.text-message}

+> I can interpret schematics if you show me but I'm a bit... tied up at the moment.
+{:.text-message}

 **Objective:** The Architect NPC must escape

 **Special Rules:**

-  * HELD BY GUARD (see USB key, Documents in rules)
+  * HELD BY GUARD applies to USB key, Jewels, and Documents
+  * TWO TUNNELS.
+You may add entrances to in different hex spaces indicated
   * COMPLICATED SCHEMATICS.
-If the Architect NPC possesses the Documents token, every character immediately gains 💡💡
+If the NPC possesses the Documents token, every character immediately gains 💡💡
   * CHECK THE LOGS.
 If a character posseses the USB key and is on the server space(*), they immediately may 🔍🔍🔍 and gain 💡
   * USB key, Documents, Tunnels, NPCs, Guard Dogs, and Reinforcements (see rules)